 - Elimination of the reductions from both tests 2 and 3: Rectify reductions in both FTEs and salaries/wages per the above.

-This provision eliminates the forgiveness reductions from the haircut tests but it does not automatically provide for forgiveness above and beyond eligible expenses incurred/paid, and still is subject to the 60 percent payroll test.
+These provisions eliminate the forgiveness reductions from the haircut tests but it does not automatically provide for forgiveness above and beyond eligible expenses incurred/paid, and still is subject to the 60 percent payroll test.
 In other words, you may not restore FTEs and salaries and expect full forgiveness without incurring the requisite eligible expenses, particularly payroll costs.

 Tax deductibility of forgiven expenses